By November 8, 2021

 When you consider who is going to do your bookkeeping, it’s easy to think of your friend who is “good with numbers” as the person to call on.
 I can’t tell you how many of my clients started off with amateur bookkeepers who weren’t able to keep up with the demands and didn’t have the expertise to ensure that the books were kept organized and usable.
 If you’re trying to figure out whether you should hire a bookkeeper, you should consider a virtual bookkeeper.
 There are three areas that you will save in by bringing in a virtual bookkeeper.

 When you try to do it yourself or have a family member help you with it, bookkeeping has a tendency to soak up all your “free” time and some of the time you need for other operations.
 Hiring a bookkeeper, virtual or in-person, will save you a lot of time.
 Organizing and categorizing receipts, tracking income and expenses, and reconciling your accounts takes hours of your time that would be better spent trying to grow your business.
-By hiring a bookkeeper to take care of those things, you can get back to the things that make you money and help your business grow.
+By hiring a bookkeeper to take care of those things and implement a tool like QuickBooks Online for you, you can get back to the things that make you money and help your business grow.

 Energy and Focus

 Even if you don’t mind spending the time on your books, you will end up spending your energy and your brainpower on tasks that have a lesser impact on your bottom line.
 Don’t undervalue your mental energy.
 Just like your time, your mental energy and focus are limited.
 You need to spend them where you will get the most return.
 Your business needs your focus and energy.
 Your employees need you to lead them and help them manage the daily issues that come up so they can do their jobs.
 Those issues will help you make money.
 Hiring a virtual bookkeeper will enable you to focus on those things.
 You won’t have to split your focus or energy.